I develop engaging learning experiences by combining game elements and visual design.

 By completing the game, students will be able to:

-Identify the rule a function applies based on input–output examples
+Identify the rule a function applies based on input and output examples

 Explain a function as a process, not just an equation

-Function Factory introduces a light narrative centered on Leo, who needs help repairing his inherited factory.
-The story and visual language work together to establish context and immersion, supporting situated learning by giving abstract math concepts a meaningful and engaging setting.
+Function Factory has a small narrative centered on Leo, who needs help repairing his inherited factory.
+The story and visual language work together to establish the setting.
+This supports motivation by giving a purpose to the activities and interest in the story.

 The game has two levels, each progressing through three stages to create lots of small wins.
 This structure uses scaffolding to gradually reduce support and help learners build confidence and independence.